The China House

 The China House, a great stone-built warehouse dating to at least the mid-17th century, has a large dining area built on sturdy piles over the lapping waters of Plymouth Sound and views of the Barbican.

 There’s always a great reason to visit your local Vintage Inn.
-Throughout the week we run Fixed Price Lunch and Dinner menus, and at the weekend you can enjoy special prices on sparkling wine on Fizz Friday or a delicious 3-course Steak Supper on Saturday.
-For a limited time only, we’re also running a Valentine's menu - the perfect treat for your loved ones.
+Throughout the week we run Fixed Price Lunch and Dinner menus, Monday – Friday, and as a midweek treat you can now enjoy Pie Wednesdays!
+At the weekend you can enjoy special prices on sparkling wine on Fizz Friday or a delicious 3-course Steak Supper on Saturday.

 Monday to Friday 11am to 11pm Saturday 11am to 11pm Sundays 11am to 10.30pm